Laptops, lunches and online lessons: how to organize home-based learning in the USA

-“I was struck by how easily children communicate with their teachers, recorded video games on a musical instrument, continue to do physical exercises and even had a virtual race,” writes Victoria.
+“I was amazed at how easy it was for the children to communicate with their teachers, recorded video games on a musical instrument, continued to exercise and even had a virtual run,” writes Victoria.

 Easy transition to distance learning seemed to Tatyana Terdal from Portland, Oregon.
 Their schools extended their vacations for a week, but parents have already begun working with their children on their own.

 “We started using the same strategies that we developed during the summer months in Switzerland, where my husband worked for two summers in a row.
-An hour of math through the IXL online resource, a diary entry about a past day, typing practice on a computer.
-After completing all these tasks, children received electronics for a limited time.
-This week of home schooling during quarantine began similarly - 55 minutes of math, a diary entry on the events of the day and work on unfinished school assignments.
-We adhere to the school schedule in relation to lunch, we take a little more time for breaks.
-Electronic games only after the end of the school day - after 16:00, ”she writes.
+An hour of math through the IXL online resource, a diary entry of the day, practice of typing on a computer.
+After completing all these tasks, the children received electronics for a limited time.
+This week of homeschooling during the quarantine began similarly - 55 minutes of math, a diary entry of the day's events, and work on unfinished school assignments.
+We adhere to the school schedule for lunch, take a little more time for breaks.
+Electronic games only after the end of the school day - after 16:00 pm, ”she writes.

-And how to work if at home small children?
+And how to work if there are small children at home?
 If the work of both parents at home is very intense?
 Or if at all - do parents work outside the home?

-“Ask me in two weeks,” I received such an answer from several mothers who are trying to adapt to new conditions.
+“Ask me in two weeks” - this is the answer I received from several mothers who are trying to adapt to new conditions.

-“God, so much has been piled up with this quarantine that hands have not reached training yet,” writes Lyudmila Andrievskaya, who also lives in Arlington, Virginia. - Seva (11 years old) is gradually doing the assignment from teachers, but an hour a day, no more.
-Four-year-old Eve is at home.
-And it is very difficult to work with both of them at home.
-The work is intense, everyone needs to be fed at home, things should be washed, laid out, and some order should be kept.
-And also stress from all the news.
+“God, so many things have piled up with this quarantine that they haven’t gotten to training yet,” writes Lyudmila Andrievskaya, who also lives in Arlington, Virginia. - Seva (11 years old) little by little does the task from the teachers himself, but an hour a day, no more.
+XNUMX-year-old Eva is at home.
+It is very difficult to work with both of them at home.
+The work is intense, everyone needs to be fed at home, things to be washed, laid out, to keep some order.
+And the stress of all the news.
 We are still trying to come to our senses and figure out how to combine all this. "

-In groups on Facebook, such as “Parenting in quarantine”, there are cries of the soul that it is simply impossible to fully work at the same time, to do homework and even be teachers for your children.
+In groups on Facebook, such as "Education in quarantine", there are cries of the soul that it is simply impossible to work fully at the same time, do the housework and even be teachers to your children.

-“I think that you can withstand 2-3 weeks, a maximum of a month.
-A huge burden is placed on parents to make sure that the children participate in the training, understand the material.
-We have to make all printouts, and then scan them and send them to teachers.
-This is a full time job.
+“I think you can withstand 2-3 weeks, maximum - a month.
+Parents have a huge burden to make sure their children participate in the learning process and understand the material.
+We have to make all the printouts and then scan them and send them to the teachers.
+This is a full-time job.
 And we are doing our job at this time.
-I can’t do two jobs at the same time, ”writes another user.
+I can't do two jobs at the same time, ”writes another user.

-My acquaintance, who did not want to give her name, is a single mother and a dentist.
-She continues to go to work, and her 12-year-old daughter remains at home alone and works remotely.
+An acquaintance of mine who did not want to be named is a single mother and dentist.
+She continues to commute to work, while her 12-year-old daughter stays home alone and works remotely.

-“What is my other way out?
-With whom to leave her?
-I see that she is allegedly engaged, messages come to me when she was late for the lesson, ”she says.
+“What's my other way out?
+Who should I leave her with?
+I see that she is allegedly studying, I receive messages when she is late for class, ”she says.

 In the United States, parents can be severely punished if they leave their children alone at home or let them go alone (depending on the age of the child and the length of unattended time).
 But who will check this now?
 One can only imagine how many children remain at home while their parents hold on to the work that they have.

-The letters from our school district’s leadership and the teachers ’answers on Facebook said that they understand very well how much of the burden is placed on their parents.
+Letters from our school district and teachers' responses on Facebook say they are well aware of the burden on parents.
 They will not give marks, they write.
-Do as you can, organize the process as you like, the main thing is that everyone stay healthy.
+Do as best you can, organize the process as you like, the main thing is that everyone remains healthy.

-I think that according to the results of this planetary experiment, we will see two consequences - positive and negative.
+I think that based on the results of this planetary experiment, we will see two consequences - positive and negative.